General Education Assessment Process

 The purpose of general education assessment is not to assess particular students, courses or faculty, but to understand how students, in the aggregate, are developing the skills, habits and values represented in the Pillars across a variety of courses and disciplines in the gen ed curriculum.
 The Pillars articulate some of the transdisciplinary compentencies that students may gain by taking the required courses in communication, mathetmatics, history, humanities and/or fine arts, natural sciences, and social and behavioral sciences.

 Department chairs work with faculty teaching general education courses to align a key course assignment with a general educaiton pillar for assessment.
-Courses and assignments may align with more than one pillar.
-However, faculty will be expected to assess a particular pillar in a given semester, based on the General Education Assessment Plan for that academic year.
+Assignments may align with more than one pillar.
+However, deparments select one course assignment aligned with the pillar selected for assessment.

 Pillar alignments will be reviewed and revised, as needed, each academic year by department chairs, IEA, and the General Education Committee.